MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

 ## How to setup

-In Netlify, go to site preferences and create a build hook for a site.
+1. In Netlify, go to site preferences and create a build hook for a site.

-When you do a _POST_ request that URL, your site will build.
-If you want, you can test the snippet by running it locally and then checking your deploys in Netlify.
+    - When you do a _POST_ request that URL, your site will build.
+   - If you want, you can test the snippet by running it locally and then checking your deploys in Netlify.

-Copy the URL portion of the snippet you get.
+1. Copy the URL portion of the snippet you get.

-Next you will want to keep your hook URL **private**.
+    - Note you will want to keep your hook URL **private**.
 That will prevent strangers from triggering unnecessary rebuilds of your site.
 This privacy can be achieved by setting your URL as a secret environment variable which can be accessed within the workflow run.
+See the next step.

-In your GitHub repo's Settings, go to Secrets.
+1. In your GitHub repo's Settings, go to Secrets.

-Create a variable with a name like `NETLIFY_HOOK_URL` and paste your copied value.
+1. Create a variable with a name like `NETLIFY_HOOK_URL` and paste your copied value.

-Create a workflow file on the Actions tab with content like this:
+1. Create a workflow file on the Actions tab with content as below.
+1. Now wait for your workflow to run.
+You'll see it logged on the Actions tab and in Netlify deploys.

+## Sample workflow file

 ```yaml
 name: Netlify build